goyalnikhil/documentdb-rust/README.md

 ```

 #### 'U'pdate the document
-Passing a command line argument `u` updates the document, you can use below command.
+Passing a command line argument `--op u` updates the document, you can use below command.

 ```
 cargo r -- --op u --secret <secret>